-All directors' emoluments have been included in the Financial Statements of the company with the exception of E M Barber, C I Johns and N G Muncaster who were remunerated by other group companies and their emoluments are shown in the Financial Statements of those companies.
-No amounts were received for their services to the company (2021: £nil).
+All directors' emoluments have been included in the Financial Statements of the company with the exception of P S Inman who was remunerated by other group companies and their emoluments are shown in the Financial Statements of those companies.
+No amounts were received for their services to the company as it is not practical to apportion any part of their overall remuneration (2022: £nil).